Creative World Travel

 According to legend, Rome was founded in 753 B.C. by the twin-brother kings, Romulus and Remus , and has been continuously inhabited since.

+Traditionally Rome is said to be founded on seven hills.
 The Palatine Hill (Palatium) is the central hill and where the city of Rome was founded by Romulus, according to legend.

-Highlights of our afternoon Classical Rome city tour include seeing the Roman Forum and Coliseum and the ruins of the Imperial Palace and Circus Maximus.
+Highlights of our afternoon Classical Rome city orientation tour include seeing the Roman Forum and Coliseum and the ruins of the Imperial Palace and Circus Maximus.

 Situated between the Palatine, Capitoline, Viminal and Quirinal hills, the Forum was from earliest times a meeting place for the citizens, a center of business and public functions.